itscarlosisaac/acme-software-company/README.md

 - Run `yarn` in the terminal to install all the dependencies
 - Run `yarn client` to run the project in the port 8080
 - Open chrome and navigate to http://localhost:8000/

+## Lightbox

+- Supports arrow left or right to change image.